Skip to content

 You need:

-• The k3s cluster from Labs 7-8 with the nginx Deployment and Service still running
+• The k3s cluster from Labs 7-8 with all workloads still running: nginx (reverse proxy), WordPress, and MariaDB

 • SSH access to your EC2 instance